Asheville, NC: Best Dog-Friendly Hikes & Eats

 For more information about this trail, visit the Bridal Veil Falls write-up on the Asheville Trails website.
 Or check out AllTrails for more detailed and up-to-date user comments for this hike.

-For good picnic supply options—especially if you would like to avoid doing the work of buying food and packing lunches yourself—check out this list of local restaurants that can provide picnic provisions from an article in the local Citizen-Times.
+For good picnic supply options—especially if you would like to avoid doing the work of buying food and packing lunches yourself—check out this list of local restaurants that can provide provisions.

 2. Wildcat Rock Trail